sashs/Ropper/README.md

       -j <reg>, --jmp <reg>
                             Searches for 'jmp reg' instructions (-j reg[,reg...])
                             [only x86/x86_64]
+      --stack-pivot         Prints all stack pivot gadgets
+      --inst-count <n bytes>
-      --depth <n bytes>     Specifies the depth of search (default: 10) --search <regex>      Searches for gadgets
+                            Specifies the max count of instructions in a gadget (default: 10)
+      --search <regex>      Searches for gadgets
       --quality <quality>   The quality for gadgets which are found by search (1 = best)
       --filter <regex>      Filters gadgets
-      --opcode <opcode>     Searches for opcodes
+      --opcode <opcode>     Searchs for opcodes (e.g. ffe4 or ffe? or ff??)
-      --type <type>         Sets the type of gadgets [rop, jop, all] (default: all)
+      --type <type>         Sets the type of gadgets [rop, jop, sys, all] (default: all)
-      --detail              Prints gadgets more detailed
+      --detailed            Prints gadgets more detailed
+      --all                 Does not remove duplicate gadgets
       --chain <generator>   Generates a ropchain [generator=parameter]
       -b <badbytes>, --badbytes <badbytes>
                             Set bytes which should not contains in gadgets